 If your cough sounds like a dog’s bark, and if you see that he’s struggling to breathe, then it can be a sign of croup.

 Croup is a viral illness in your child’s throat and voicebox that can happen if your child has a cold.
 Make sure to let your child drink lots of liquids and it should clear up on its own.
 However, it’s still best to take your child to a doctor if you suspect that they have croup.

 If your or your child’s cough sounds like there’s a lot of phlegm, then it could be caused by the common cold.

 As with croup, make sure to let your child drink lots of liquids to help with the cough.
 You can also give them a warm bath to make them feel better and help ease the coughing.
 Colds usually last for 1-2 weeks, so if your child has a cold that’s longer than that, it’s best to take them to a doctor.

 3. Dry, nighttime cough

-If your child has coughing fits during nighttime or cold weather, or whenever your child does any physical activity, then it might be a sign of asthma.
+If you have coughing fits during nighttime or cold weather, or whenever your child does any physical activity, then it might be a sign of asthma.

 4. The miserable cough

 If your child has a hoarse cough, muscle aches, sniffles, as well as a high fever, it can possibly be a sign of the flu.